 Beating Stress by Protecting Photosynthesis in Genetically Modified Plants

-Two recent college graduates search for scientific reasons as to why the plants on their new tomato farm are not doing well.
+This "clicker case" follows two recent college graduates as they look for scientific answers to explain why the plants on their new tomato farm are not doing well.
 Working with their agricultural extension agent, they explore the scientific literature and learn how cold, heat, and salt can stress plants.
 They also learn that plants genetically engineered to produce glycine betaine, a modified amino acid, can withstand the environmental conditions that stress many agricultural plants.
 In their explorations, the fledgling farmers read graphs from the primary literature and review photosynthetic processes from their introductory biology course.
-The case was developed for a first-year class in biology.
-It could be used in any lower-level college biology class or potentially an advanced biology class in high school.
+The case consists of a PowerPoint presentation with embedded multiple-choice questions that students answer using clickers.
+Developed for a first-year class in biology, it could be used in any lower-level college biology class or potentially an advanced biology class in high school.
 The case is also accompanied by an optional PowerPoint presentation (see "Supplemental Materials" tab above).

 An optional PowerPoint presentation with the graphs from the cases as well as clicker questions corresponding to the questions in the case is included in Supplemental Materials for instructors who would like to teach the case using these technologies.